bile0026/librenms_poller/README.md

 Also, make sure you have pre-created your poller group on the core server in Settings>Poller>Poller Groups>Create new poller group.

 Assumes memcached, redis, and rrdcached are all installed on your core server.

+Needs to run with become in order to do all the things.